[Rollback]

 [Robert J. Sawyer]

-As both a futurist and a science-fiction writer, Robert J. Sawyer is very much in demand as a speaker.
-He's given keynotes and talks all over the world, including at the Library of Congress in Washington and the Canadian Embassy in Tokyo.
+As a futurist, a strategic foresight consultant, and a Hugo Award-winning science-fiction writer, Robert J. Sawyer is very much in demand as a keynote speaker.

 Rob's specialty is extrapolating today's scientific, medical, and ethical concerns into the near future, and making the radical changes that are forthcoming understandable to any audience.